 The following colleges accept students on the Environmental Research Doctoral Training Programme:

 This course is taking part in a pilot on the assessment procedure of graduate applications to address conscious and unconscious bias for entry in the 2021-22 academic year.
 Please carefully read the instructions concerning submission of your CV/résumé.

 How to apply

 You are encouraged to research the profiles of academics with whom you might wish to study on the DTP website.

-If applying to a research stream, you are not required to include the name of a potential supervisor on your application.
-If applying to a CASE or collaborative project, please be sure to include this information on your application form along with the name of the supervisor.
+Please include the name of a potential supervisor on your application.
+If applying to a CASE project, please be sure to include this information on your application form along with the name of the supervisor.
 In either case, it can be highly beneficial to have contacted potential supervisors to discuss your interests and experience before you submit your application.